HackYourFuture/HTML-CSS/Week2/MAKEME.md

 - Make use of `flexbox`
 - Download the assets (images, other forms of media) through the original webpage, or use your own!
 - Use media queries for both tablet and mobile (This might be same for the website you're making)
 - Deploy your website using Github Pages!
-We leave it as an exercise for you to figure out how to do it
+It is very similar to what you did in week 1, have a look at the guide if you forgot how to do it.

 ### 6. Optional: Flexbox games